sattycoder/text2sql-insight/README.md

 # text2sql-insight
-A Streamlit app that converts natural language queries to SQL using Google Generative AI.
-It executes the SQL on an SQLite database and returns the output in a readable format.
-Useful for quick, no-code insights from structured data using NLP.
+Text2SQL Insight is a lightweight Streamlit-based web app that enables users to convert natural language queries into SQL using Google’s Generative AI API.
+It consists of three core functions: converting plain English to SQL, executing the generated SQL on an SQLite database, and returning clean, readable output to the user.
+Ideal for rapid database insights without writing SQL manually.